-Germany is in Western and Central Europe and shares its borders with Denmark in the north, Poland and the Czech Republic in the east, Austria and Switzerland in the south, France and Luxembourg in the south-west, and Belgium and the Netherlands in the north-west.
-It lies mostly between latitudes 47° and 55° N (the tip of Sylt is just north of 55°), and longitudes 5° and 16° E. The country’s territory covers 357,021 km2 (137,847 sq mi) which consists of 349,223 km2 (134,836 sq mi) of land and 7,798 km2 (3,011 sq mi) of water.
-Based on land area, it is the seventh largest country in Europe and the 62nd largest in the world.
+Germany is in Western and Central Europe and offers its outskirts with Denmark in the north, Poland and the Czech Republic in the east, Austria and Switzerland in the south, France and Luxembourg in the south-west, and Belgium and the Netherlands in the north-west.
+It lies for the most part between scopes 47° and 55° N (the tip of Sylt is quite recently north of 55°), and longitudes 5° and 16° E. The nation's region covers 357,021 km2 (137,847 sq mi) which comprises of 349,223 km2 (134,836 sq mi) of land and 7,798 km2 (3,011 sq mi) of water.
+In light of land zone, it is the seventh biggest nation in Europe and the 62nd biggest on the planet.

 The country has a varied geography which includes the mountains of the Alps (highest point: the Zugspitze at 2,962 meters / 9,718 feet) in the south to the shores of the North Sea (Nordsee) in the north-west and the Baltic Sea (Ostsee) in the north-east.
 The uplands of central Germany which are filled with old forests and the lowlands of northern Germany are traversed by major rivers such as the Rhine, Danube and Elbe.
 Glaciers are found in the Alpine region, but these are experiencing fast deglaciation.